mRNA level of genes related to apoptosis in a colitis model in rats treated with epidermal growth factor

 The Randomisation test is a useful alternative to standard parametric tests for analyzing the experimental data.
 It's results allow us to determine if the specific mRNA in the sample group in comparison with the control group is up- or down-regulated and illustrates the factor of regulation and if this up- or down-regulation is significantly different or not.
 24

-In the comparison of transcription profile found in EGF treated rats that respond to EGF (Group V + VI) vs. placebo (group III), the following change was observed:
+In the comparison of transcription profile found in EGF treated rats that respond to EGF (Group V + VI) vs. vehicle (group III), the following change was observed:

-Of the genes analyzed (Table 1), nine pro-apoptotic genes showed a statistically significant decrease in mRNA level including, both those related to mitochondrial apoptosis: BAD (Bcl2-associated death promoter), BAX (Bcl2-associated X protein), BAK (BCL2-antagonist / killer 1), BCL211 (BCL2 like 11, also known as BIM), BIK (Bcl-2-interacting killer), BID (BH3 interacting domain death agonist,), NOXA (NADPH oxidase activator), as with external apoptosis: A20 and CYLD (fig.3).
+Eight pro-apoptotic genes showed a statistically significant decrease in mRNA level including, both those related to mitochondrial apoptosis: BAD (Bcl2-associated death promoter), BAX (Bcl2-associated X protein), BAK (BCL2-antagonist / killer 1), BCL211 (BCL2 like 11, also known as BIM), BID (BH3 interacting domain death agonist,), NOXA (NADPH oxidase activator), as with external apoptosis: TNFAIP3 and CYLD (fig.3).

 The balance between pro-apoptotic and anti-apoptotic proteins is what determines whether mitochondrial apoptosis occurs or not.
 The decrease mRNA level of 7 pro-apoptotic genes of mitochondrial apoptosis might suggest a shift in the balance of apoptosis regulation, favoring the decrease in mitochondrial apoptosis .25,26

-The RPK1 protein acts at the crossing of the pathways towards apoptosis or inflammation.
+The RPK1 protein acts at a crossing point of the apoptosis or inflammation pathways.
 Its degree of ubiquitination determines whether inflammation or apoptosis takes place.
 The non-ubiquitinate form induces apoptosis9,10.
-Therefore, the decrease in the TNFAIP3 and CYLD genes that code for enzymes that remove the ubiquitin tail from RIPK1 suggests a decrease in external apoptosis.
-Likewise, the statistically significant decrease of the TNFR1 and RPK1 genes involved in transmitting the TNFα signal argue for a decrease in both inflammation and external apoptosis.
+Therefore, a decrease in mRNA level of TNFAIP3 and CYLD genes that code for enzymes that remove the ubiquitin tail from RIPK1 suggests a decrease in external apoptosis.
+Likewise, the statistically significant decrease of the TNFR1 and RPK1 genes involved in the transmission of the TNFα signal argue for a decrease in both inflammation and external apoptosis.

 The significant increase of the mRNA level of XIAP (X-linked apoptosis inhibitor) and BIRC5 (baculoviral inhibitor of repeat-containing apoptosis 5, also known as survivin), could also contribute to a reduction of apoptosis.
 Proteins codes by these anti-apoptotic genes can inhibit the catalytic activity of the effector caspases 3, 7 and the initiator caspase 9 (fig. 3).27,28